ramanraja/testDeck/README.md

 testDeck
 ========

-This is a test deck for publishing a slidify document.
+This is my fork of bcafo's test deck for publishing a slidify document.

-Fork this repo.
+Made an edit to this readme file on gh-pages branch.

-Make an edit to this readme file on gh-pages branch.
-(You can do this directly on the github site by clicking on the readme file and then clicking edit)
+Go to username.github.io/testDeck/index.html

-Commit the change.
+And the presentation should be rendered

 Go to username.github.io/testDeck/index.html
 And the presentation should be rendered